In the macro-fruit era,

 2) We can use hillsides that would otherwise be wasted for food production.

 3) It is cheaper and more efficient to irrigate perennial trees than annual grain crop plants.
-Much less water is lost, and much less hose is needed.
+Much less water is lost, and much less conveyance system is needed.

 4) Trees need less fertilizer due to their deeper root system.